Supportive Community Living

 CVCSS Club is a drop-in site focused on assisting others with the acquisition, retention or improvement of self-help, socialization, and adaptive skills.
 CLUB offers individuals a place to grow by providing a wide range of leisure, social, and recreational activities such as arts and crafts, exercise, workshops and games.
 Club is an environment which supports inclusion and focuses on recovery through building natural peer supports and giving back to the community with volunteer opportunities.
 Funding is not needed for consumers to attend drop-in and services can be utilized as frequently as desired.
 Club hours are 8:00am – 4:00pm Monday through Friday with some additional weekend and evening hours offered each month.
 Click here to see this month's scheduled activities!

-For information on referrals for SCL programming in the CSS Region (Blackhawk County) please contact, Judi Arjes, Regional Director by clicking here.
+For information on referrals for SCL or Day Habilitation programming in the CSS Region (Blackhawk County) please contact Emily Wing.

-For information on referrals for all programming anywhere in the East Central Region (Linn County), please contact Melody Moser by clicking here.
+For information on referrals for SCL programming in the East Central Region (Linn County), please contact Megan Ducharme.

-For information on referrals for all programming anywhere in the East Central Region (Johnson County), please contact Amanda West by clicking here.
+For information on referrals for SCL programming in the East Central Region (Johnson County), please contact Amanda West.

 CVCSS offers the following individually tailored services: